gaelfargeas/PC_buid_app/README.md

 ## INFORMATIONS

-GPU :
+MOTHERBOARD:

+PCIE slot are forward and backward compatible.

+GPU:

-flux is "CUDA cores" for NVIDIA GPUs and "Stream Processors" for amd GPUs
+flux is "CUDA cores" for NVIDIA GPUs and "Stream Processors" for amd GPUs.

 POWER SUPPLY:
-(CPU) 8pin / 12V 8 (4+4) pin == 2x ATX 4 pin power cable
+(CPU) 8pin cable / 12V 8 (4+4) pin cable == 2x ATX 4 pin power cable.

 ## TODO list :
 generate an .exe with all qt package include and upload it.